- 3rd and 4th Floor Galleries

 Anthony Caro is often regarded as the greatest British sculptor of his generation and has played a pivotal role in the development of twentieth-century sculpture.
 His teaching at St Martin’s School of Art in London from 1953 to 1981 was very influential.
 He questioned assumptions about form, material and subject matter in sculpture and his work inspired a whole younger generation of British sculptors.
 The exhibition is accompanied by a catalogue with an essay by Dieter Schwarz, former Director of Kunstmuseum Winterthur.

-A selection of large outdoor sculptures by Anthony Caro will be shown at the Cliveden National Trust from May to November 2019 in collaboration with Blain Southern Gallery and an exhibition of Caro’s works will be on display at Norwich University of the Arts from May to July 2019.
+A selection of large outdoor sculptures by Anthony Caro will be shown at the Cliveden National Trust, curated by Amanda Renshaw with Blain Southern Gallery, running from 6 April to 10 November 2019 with an opening event on 3 May 2019.
+A further presentation of Caro’s work, Iron In The Soul will be on display at the East Gallery, Norwich University of the Arts from 8 May to 20 July 2019.

 Anthony Caro: Born in Surrey in 1924 • Studied Sculpture at the Royal Academy, London from 1947-52 • Married the artist Sheila Girling in 1949 • Started working as an assistant to Henry Moore in 1951 • Started teaching at St. Martin’s School of Art, London in 1951 until 1981 • First solo exhibition at Galleria del Naviglio, Milan in 1956 •Groundbreakng solo exhibition at Whitechapel Gallery, London in 1963• Retrospective at the Hayward Gallery, London in 1969 • Retrospective at Museum of Modern Art, New York in 1975 • Received his knighthood in 1987 • Received the Order of Merit in May 2000 • Died 23 October 2013 in London